Escape Seattle's football frenzy

 Ugly Duckling

 Let’s cap off the day dining at Ugly Duckling, where whimsical plates and bold coastal flavours transform local ingredients into artful, multi-course surprises.
+Just follow Fan Tan Alley through to Fisgard Street and hang a left, Ugly Duckling will be on your left-hand side.
 The ever-evolving tasting menus highlight foraged finds and micro-seasonal produce, promising a delightfully unpredictable culinary journey, where each dish is an invitation to expect the unexpected.

 Local tip: Ugly Duckling is one of Victoria’s most intimate dining rooms, reservations are strongly encouraged.